 Additionally, the aggregate amount of securities that a Life and Retirement company is able to lend under its program at any time is limited to five percent of its general account statutory-basis admitted assets.
-Our U.S. Life and Retirement companies had \$2.8 billion of securities subject to these agreements at both June 30, 2020 and December 31, 2019, respectively, and \$2.9 billion of liabilities to borrowers for collateral received at both June 30, 2020 and December 31, 2019, respectively.
+Our U.S. Life and Retirement companies had \$3.3 billion and \$2.8 billion of securities subject to these agreements at September 30, 2020 and December 31, 2019, respectively, and \$3.5 billion and \$2.9 billion of liabilities to borrowers for collateral received at September 30, 2020 and December 31, 2019, respectively, respectively.

 AIG generally manages capital between AIG Parent and our insurance companies through internal, Board-approved policies and limits, as well as management standards.
 In addition, AIG Parent has unconditional capital maintenance agreements (CMAs) in place with certain subsidiaries.
 Nevertheless, regulatory and other legal restrictions could limit our ability to transfer capital freely, either to or from our subsidiaries.
-Upon closing of the Majority Interest Fortitude Sale, the CMA between AIG Parent and Fortitude Re was terminated.
+In June 2020, upon closing of the Majority Interest Fortitude Sale, the CMA between AIG Parent and Fortitude Re was terminated.

 AIG Parent and/or certain subsidiaries are parties to several letter of credit agreements with various financial institutions, which issue letters of credit from time to time in support of our insurance companies.
 These letters of credit are subject to reimbursement by AIG Parent and/or certain subsidiaries in the event of a drawdown by our insurance companies.
-Letters of credit issued in support of the General Insurance companies totaled approximately \$4.0 billion at June 30, 2020.
-Letters of credit issued in support of the Life and Retirement companies totaled approximately \$852 million at June 30, 2020.
-Upon closing of the Majority Interest Fortitude Sale, the \$550 million of letters of credit issued in support of Fortitude Re and subject to reimbursement by AIG in the event of a drawdown were terminated.
+Letters of credit issued in support of the General Insurance companies totaled approximately \$4.1 billion at September 30, 2020.
+Letters of credit issued in support of the Life and Retirement companies totaled approximately \$756 million at September 30, 2020.
+In June 2020, upon closing of the Majority Interest Fortitude Sale, the \$550 million of letters of credit issued in support of Fortitude Re and subject to reimbursement by AIG in the event of a drawdown were terminated.

-In the six-month period ended June 30, 2020, our General Insurance companies collectively paid a total of approximately \$418 million in dividends in the form of cash and fixed maturity securities to AIG Parent.
+In the nine-month period ended September 30, 2020, our General Insurance companies collectively paid a total of approximately \$918 million in dividends in the form of cash and fixed maturity securities to AIG Parent.
 The fixed maturity securities primarily included U.S. treasuries and securities issued by other U.S. agencies.
-Upon closing of the Majority Interest Fortitude Sale, AIG contributed \$700 million of the proceeds of the Majority Interest Fortitude Sale to certain of its General Insurance subsidiaries.
+In June 2020, upon closing of the Majority Interest Fortitude Sale, AIG contributed \$700 million of the proceeds of the Majority Interest Fortitude Sale to certain of its General Insurance subsidiaries.

-In the six-month period ended June 30, 2020, our Life and Retirement companies collectively paid a total of approximately \$182 million in dividends and loan repayments in the form of cash to AIG Parent.
-Upon closing of the Majority Interest Fortitude Sale, AIG contributed \$135 million of the proceeds of the Majority Interest Fortitude Sale to certain of its Life and Retirement subsidiaries.
+In the nine-month period ended September 30, 2020, our Life and Retirement companies collectively paid a total of approximately \$291 million in dividends and loan repayments in the form of cash to AIG Parent.
+In June 2020, upon closing of the Majority Interest Fortitude Sale, AIG contributed \$135 million of the proceeds of the Majority Interest Fortitude Sale to certain of its Life and Retirement subsidiaries.